microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraDirSyncFeature.md

 This example shows if PasswordSync is enabled (True) or disabled (False) for the tenant.

-- `Feature` specifies the DirSync feature to check the status of.
+- `Feature` specifies the directory synchronization feature to check the status of.

 ## Parameters

 ### -TenantId

-The unique ID of the tenant to perform the operation on.
-If this isn't provided then the value defaults to the tenant of the current user.
-This parameter is only applicable to partner users.
+The unique ID of the tenant on which to perform the operation.
+If not provided, the operation defaults to the tenant of the current user.
+This parameter is applicable only to partner users.

 ```yaml
 Type: System.String